Gigi Ibrahim: Early life and education

-Ibrahim was born in Long Beach, California to Egyptian parents in 1986 or 1987.
+Ibrahim was born in Long Beach, California to Egyptian parents in 1986.
 When she was a year old, the family moved back to Egypt.
 After her mother died, she went back to California with her father and sister in 2001; she was 14 at the time.
 She enrolled in a local Catholic school as a freshman.

 While Ibrahim was in her second week of classes at the school, the September 11 attacks occurred.
 The next day, Federal Bureau of Investigation agents searched the Ibrahims' home, explaining that a neighbor had called a tipline to report the family.
 The neighbor's concerns were the fact that Ibrahim's uncle sometimes walked outside at night while speaking Arabic on phone calls, and a U-Haul truck had recently been parked outside their house.
 As the only Muslim in her class, Ibrahim was also asked to give a presentation about Islam at her school despite the fact that her family was not very religious.
 The experience led Ibrahim to realize that her life was going to be different because she was Muslim and Egyptian.

 Over the years that followed, Ibrahim gained an increasing level of interest in politics.
 She became involved in a group that advocated for the rights of illegal immigrants to the United States in response to what she saw as discriminatory enforcement of immigration law by local police officers, and was also involved in pro-Palestinian activism.
 However, she was largely unaware of political events in Egypt at the time, and visited Egypt only rarely.

 Ibrahim graduated Cornelia Connelly High School in 2005, and then attended Orange Coast College.
 She transferred to The American University in Cairo in 2008 at the age of 22, where she became involved in the local politics of Egypt and participated in protests throughout 2009 and 2010.
 During this time, she became involved with the Revolutionary Socialists, of which she is a member.
 She graduated in 2010 with a degree in political science.